RPI Panhellenic Council

 Do I have to join a sorority in the Fall semester?

 Some sororities are able to recruit and pledge women in the spring.
 Events are organized and scheduled at each sorority’s convenience.
-If you want the opportunity to interact with all 5 of our sororities before making your sorority choice, then you should participate in Fall Primary Recruitment.
+Fall Recruitment will not be occurring in Fall 2018

 Do I have to live in the sorority house?